EdgeCourse/VUmultimodal-miniapp/README.md

 require github.com/greetings v1.1.0

 9. At the command prompt in the hello directory, run your code to confirm that it works.
+What would happen if the function were not capitalized?
 $ go run .

 Output: